Holic75/Baldurs-gate-dnd-3.5/README.md

 – Thieving abilities: Pick Pockets.
 – Increased Lore score.
 – May cast arcane spells up to level 6.
-– Bardic Performance: a bard is trained to perform to create magical effects on those around <PRO_HIMHER>.
+– Bardic Performance: a bard is trained to perform to create magical effects on those around her.
 Bard can use this ability for a number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 At each even level a bard can use bardic performance one more time per day.
 – Medium THAC0/APR progression, High Savingthrows vs. Breath Weapon vs. Wand, and vs. Spell

 List of Bardic Performances: